Remortgage conveyancing

 Your solicitor will then need to check the title deeds for the property from the Land Registry.
 These documents are called Official Copies and confirm that you are the legal owner of the property you’re looking to remortgage.

 The deeds note any borrowing (for example, secured loans) registered against the property – known as legal charges.
 Your existing lender’s legal charge will be removed when the mortgage is repaid.
 If any other charges are to remain in place after the remortgage goes through you’ll need the second charge holder to agree to a ‘deed of postponement’ before your new mortgage can complete.
 If this is the case, there is usually an additional legal cost to arrange this.
+Whilst your solicitor will do the heavy lifting when it comes to a deed of postponement, you will have to start the process by informing your solicitor about the second charge as early in the process as possible.

 If you own a leasehold property, at this stage, the solicitor will check the title deeds to make sure that the leasehold title meets the requirements of your new lender.